SteeltoeOSS/Steeltoe/src/SteelToe.Security.Authentication.CloudFoundry/Readme.md

 5. Secure your endpoints
 ```
 ## Create & Bind OAuth2 Service
 As mentioned above there are a couple OAuth2 services you can use on CloudFoundry.
-Rather than explaining the steps here, we recommend you read and follow the [Create OAuth2 Service Instance on CloudFoundry]() section of the SteelToe [CloudFoundrySingleSignon](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) sample.
+Rather than explaining the steps here, we recommend you read and follow the [Create OAuth2 Service Instance on CloudFoundry](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) section of the SteelToe [CloudFoundrySingleSignon](https://github.com/SteelToeOSS/Samples/tree/dev/Security/src/CloudFoundrySingleSignon) sample.

-Once you have bound the service to the app, the services settings have been setup in `VCAP_SERVICES` and will be picked up automatically when the app is started by using the `CloudFoundry` configuration provider discussed below during application startup.
+Once you have bound the service to the app, the services settings will have been setup in `VCAP_SERVICES` and will be picked up automatically when the app is started by using the `CloudFoundry` configuration provider discussed below during application startup.

 ## Additional Security provider settings (Optional)
 Typically you do not need to configure any additional settings for the security provider.
 In the below example, we show how to disable certificate validation for the security provider.
-This is necessary when your app is targeted to run on Windows cells on CloudFoundry.
+This is necessary when your app is targeted to run on Windows cells on CloudFoundry and you are using self-signed certificates.
 ```
 {
 "Logging": {